Can we talk Pasta Carbonara for a moment? Creamy, egg-laden, pancetta speckled pasta. Comfort food heaven on a plate.

 Could you really pass up pasta though?
 It’s one of those go to, family favorites that are quick, cheap and easy to make.
 It is quite frankly egg, cheese, pasta and a little bit of porky goodness.
 Plus, it’s on the table in less than 30 minutes.

 There is a trick though, and that’s to not turn your sauce into scrambled eggs.
 Trust me, it happens.
 Even now, after making it for years, scrambled eggs still happen.
 No one has ever complained mind you, but it’s a sense of pride to have a delicious, super creamy, non-scrambled sauce when done.

 Patience is about the only way to make the magic happen.

 For each pound of pasta, which makes four healthy servings, you need four eggs.
-One whole egg and is whisked together with three yolks before being tempered with a ladle full of hot, startchy cooking water.
-Then the grated parmesan and some fresh cracked black pepper is stirred in, the pasta gets drained, coated with the salty fatty goodness of pancetta, before the egg mixture is ever so slowly stirring in to the pasta.
+One whole egg and is whisked together with three yolks before being tempered with a ladle full of hot, starchy cooking water.
+Then the grated parmesan and some fresh cracked black pepper are stirred in, the pasta gets drained, coated with the salty fatty goodness of pancetta before the egg mixture is ever so slowly stirring into the pasta.